 To obtain the dependencies and install a package on OSX or Linux, use

 conda install -c bccp nbodykit

-We are considering support for Windows, but this depends on the status
+We are considering support for Windows, but this depends on the status of mpi4py.

 For manual install, please refer to .travis.yml, the build section: